-Minors 16 & 17 Minors 14 & 15 - Under 14 years old MAY NOT WORK SCHOOL ATTENDANCE Florida: May NOT work during school hours unless they meet a criterion of the Hour Restrictions listed below.
-FLSA: No limitations Florida & FLSA: May not work during school hours (some exceptions apply).
-PERMITS TO WORK Florida & FLSA: Not required, except the FLSA requires the employer to maintain date of birth information for all employees under 19 years old.
-HOURS OF WORK, WHEN SCHOOL IS IN SESSION Florida: May work up to 30 hours per week.
-Not before 6:30 a.m. or later than 11 p.m. and for no more than 8 hours a day when school is scheduled the following day.
+Minors 16 & 17 Minors 14 & 15 SCHOOL ATTENDANCE May NOT work during school hours unless they meet a criterion of the Hour Restrictions listed below.
+Florida: May not work during school hours (some exceptions apply).
+As provided in 450.021(1), no person 13 years or younger shall be employed, permitted or suffered to work in any gainful occupation at any time (See Age Restrictions) PERMITS TO WORK Not required under Florida Law.
+HOURS OF WORK, WHEN SCHOOL IS IN SESSION May work up to 30 hours per week.
+Not before 6:30 a.m. or later than 11 p.m. and for no more than 8 hours a day when school is scheduled the following day, except on a holiday or Sunday.
 On days when school does not follow, there are no hour restrictions.
-FLSA: No limitations. more than 3 hours a day on school days, when a school day follows.
+May work up to 15 hours per week.
+Not before 7 a.m. or after 7 p.m. and for no more than 3 hours a day on school days, when a school day follows.
 May work up to 8 hours on Friday, Saturday, Sunday, and on non-school days, when school days do not follow, until 9 p.m.
-HOURS OF WORK, WHEN SCHOOL IS NOT IN SESSION (summer vacation; winter, spring breaks) Florida: No Limitations FLSA: No limitations.
-Note: Hazardous occupations still apply for minors.
+Daily maximum of 3 hrs. on school days, 8 hours non-school days; weekly maximum is 18 hours; not before 7 a.m. or after 7 p.m.
+Note: Application of state law allows this age group to work up to 8 hours on days when school days do not follow, until 7 p.m.
+HOURS OF WORK, WHEN SCHOOL IS NOT IN SESSION (summer vacation; winter and spring breaks) No Limitations Note: Hazardous occupations still apply for minors.
 Florida: May work up to 8 hrs. per day and up to 40 hrs. per week; may not work before 7 a.m. or after 9 p.m.
-FLSA: May work up to 8 hrs. per day and up to 40 hrs. per week.
-Work must be performed between 7 a.m. and 7 p.m.; from June 1 to Labor Day may work until 9 p.m.
-DAYS PER WEEK Florida: No more than 6 consecutive days in any one week.
-FLSA: No limitations.
-BREAKS Florida: Minors may work no more than 4 consecutive hours without a 30 minute uninterrupted break.
-FLSA: No limitations.
-AGRICULTURE Florida: Minors participating in farm work, not on their parents or guardian's farm, must comply with the same restrictions as in other work.
-FLSA: No limitations.
-FLSA: No employmer nt permitted during school hours.
-May work after sch ool in occupations not declared hazardous in agriculture.
-See Child Labor Bulletin 102.
-(Exception:
+DAYS PER WEEK 15 yrs. or younger may not work more than 6 consecutive days in any one week.
+BREAKS 15 yrs. or younger without a 30-minute break after working 4 consecutive hours, applicable to 17/16 years of age when working 8 hours or more.
+AGRICULTURE Florida: Minors participating in farm work, not on their parents or guardian's farm, must comply with the same restrictions as in other work. •